 K-State Libraries provide access to physical and electronic collections that support the teaching and research mission of the university.
-Our collections are comprised of over 3 million volumes and include our Special Collections and university archives and digitized materials.
-Our budget also supports online access to over 200 databases and over 90,000 electronic journals.
+Our collections are comprised of more than three million volumes and include our special collections, university archives and digitized materials.
+Our budget also supports online access to more than 200 databases and more than 90,000 electronic journals.

 Getting what you need for your research